 - AWS cloud careers are plentiful.
 Like nearly all areas of cloud expertise, the demand for cloud skills outpaces the supply.
 (Which is good for those getting into entry-level cloud computing jobs.)

-- AWS certifications are some of the highest-paying certifications in tech and they typically appear the most in job board search results for cloud careers.
+- AWS certifications are some of the highest-paying certification salaries in tech and they typically appear the most in job board search results for cloud careers.

 - Why should you get an Azure certification?
 AWS may be the public cloud frontrunner, but the gap is closing.
 Over the past couple of years, Azure adoption has been increasing in enterprises while AWS adoption remained relatively flat.
 Businesses continue to adopt Azure as Microsoft pushes hard into the enterprise space.

 - Also, Azure has historically been the preferred choice for hybrid deployments, and integrates easily with the Microsoft solutions businesses have been using since the days before cloud.
 Read more on: What is Azure?

 - Top-paying Azure certifications include the Azure Solutions Architect Expert and the Azure Administrator Associate.
 There are more than a dozen Microsoft Azure certifications to choose from, and the Azure Fundamentals certification is the starting point for most.

 Google Cloud Platform (GCP)

 - If you’re looking to start a career in cloud computing, it can be tempting to go with AWS as it’s the closest thing to a household name out there in cloud land.
 But focusing on other cloud providers (and specializing) can mean great things for your career.